Pratik0P/Flie_uploader-with-flask/README.md

-I'll first extract the ZIP file and check its contents to create an appropriate README description.
-Let me do that now.

-The ZIP file contains a directory named `file_uploader`.
-I'll now inspect its contents to generate a proper README description.

-The `file_uploader` directory contains:
-1. `File_uploader.py` – Likely the main Python script for handling file uploads.
-2. `Flask_File_Uploader.txt` – Possibly documentation or notes about the project.
-3. `uploads/` – A directory, likely for storing uploaded files.

-It looks like a Flask-based file uploader.
-I'll now review the `.py` and `.txt` files to craft a proper README.

 ### Project Overview
 This project is a **Flask-based file uploader** that allows users to upload files through a web interface.
 The uploaded files are stored in a designated `uploads/` folder.